GymBotAI/app/src/screens/README.md

 ## Rules

 - Screens may be grouped and nested in folders if they are related to each other.
-- A navigator should be created for each group of screens.
+- A [navigator][1] should be created for each group of screens.
 A navigator should look like this:
   ```
   🧭 MyNavigator
   ├ 📲 Screen1